 - Right problem and right solution, if the editor belonged to my target audience: Sometimes you’re trying to accomplish something with your story, but the critique partner that you’re trialing wants you to change something to fit their ideology.
 If you’re okay with not reaching the audience that critiquer represents, then maybe making a change to the problem they identified isn’t what you want to do.
 You could consider compromising, but that’s up to you.

-- Vague comment that needs editor clarification: When I’m critiquing work, I’ve often found myself in a position where something isn’t ringing right for me, but I’m at a loss for words to explain why.
+- Vague comment that needs editor clarification: When I’m critiquing work, I’ve sometimes found myself in a position where something isn’t ringing right for me, but I’m at a loss for words to explain why.
 The result is that I’m only able to give a vague comment and hope that the author, who knows their project better than me, can figure out if there really is a problem, and if so, what that problem is.
 When I receive vague comments that I can’t figure out on my own, I set them off to the side, so I can send my editor or critique partner all my follow-up questions in one shot.

-- Valid comment, but I want to get a second opinion: In my first year of working with critique partners, I placed many comments I received into this category.
+- Valid comment, but I want a second opinion: In my first year of working with critique partners, I placed many comments I received into this category.
 Not so much anymore, and I’m searching for a reason.
 The best I can come up with is that I try harder to understand comments now than I did before, and I can usually figure out what needs to be done without waiting to see if someone agrees or disagrees with the first opinion.
 Also, I’ve noticed that different critique partners have different strengths, and just because a second critique partner doesn’t pick up on what the first critique partner did, doesn’t mean there isn’t a problem.